-PERSONALITY – can be defined as a dynamic and organized set of characteristics that motivates us in various situation & uniquely influences the way we think, feel & act.
 The word “personality” originates from the Latin ‘persona’, which means mask.
 Allport believed that personality develops as a function of learning to adapt to social situations, using our fundamental qualities, while trying to achieve our needs.
-See one interesting list: “16 Personality Factors” by psychologist Raymond Cattell.
+Interesting list:

-TRAITS – In Science: Physical characteristics as an expression of a gene or many genes, such as height, eye color, and the ability to roll your tongue.
+b.
+Traits – In Science: Physical characteristics as an expression of a gene or many genes, such as height, eye color, the ability to roll your tongue….

-In Psychology: a consistent, long-lasting tendency in behavior, distinguishing qualities one’s personal nature, such as hostility, boldness, faith….
+In Psychology: a consistent, long-lasting tendency in behavior, as distinguishing qualities of your personal nature, such as hostility, boldness, faith….

-They are aspects of our personality, background, or physique that make us better at some activities and worse at others.
+They are aspects of personality, background, or physique that make us better at some activities & worse at others.

-TRAIT THEORY: In 1936, psychologist Gordon Allport (one of the first psychologists to focus on the study of the personality) identified almost 18,000 words in various dictionaries that described differing personality traits, 4,000 of them in just one.
-He noted that what people do is a great clue as to their personality traits.
-If people like to run, hike, & ride bikes we can infer they are Athletic (a trait).
-He grouped these into three levels:
+TRAIT THEORY: In 1936, psychologist Gordon Allport (one of the first to focus on the study of Personality) identified almost 18,000 words in various dictionaries that described differing personality traits, 4,000 of them in just one.

 Common Traits – abstract ones used to measure one’s personality or some portion of it